useloopso/contracts/README.md

 # Loopso smart contracts

 ## Token attestation:
-- the Chain B must be able to identify a Chain A token
+- Chain B must be able to identify a Chain A token
 - addresses don't mean anything since they can differ from chain-to-chain
 - we use attestations: The bridge admin calls on Chain B with details of a Chain A token
 - afterwards Chain B can use this to idenfity a Chain A token